Specialty knowledge in patent law

-Eric’s duties at the patent office included examining applications, performing extensive prior art searches, conducting applicant interviews, and preparing and issuing various office actions.
-This experience would give him the opportunity to develop his own ideas for advancing the economy through patents – ideas that have since become a reality.
-Today, Eric applies his expert knowledge to filing patents on behalf of inventors worldwide, preparing each application with the diligence of an attorney and the scrutiny of an examiner.
+Eric’s duties at the patent office included examining applications, performing extensive prior art searches, conducting applicant interviews, and preparing and issuing office actions.
+This experience would inspire him to develop his own ideas for advancing the economy through patents — ideas that have since become a reality.
+Today, Eric applies that knowledge to file patents on behalf of inventors worldwide, preparing each application with the diligence of an attorney and the scrutiny of an examiner.

 Speaking the language of software developers

-Eric has worked within the computer science discipline for nearly a decade, first entering the field as a developer of military software.
-Additionally, as a patent examiner, he specialized in the computer networking art, which would further expose him to a broad range of inventions within this area.
-As a result, Eric possesses a deep understanding of computer-related technologies and now leverages his insight to support software companies in their efforts to make an impact in the lives of millions.
+Eric has worked within the computer science discipline for more than a decade, first entering the field as a developer of military software.
+As a result, he possesses a deep understanding of computer-related technologies and now leverages his insight to support software companies in their efforts to improve the lives of millions.
 He often assists clients in identifying patentable subject matter through invention mining sessions, helping them translate ideas into viable applications.